Anonymoosellama/NUC10ExpansionCase/README.md

 it should be easily modifiable to fit as long as the outer case dimensions are the same.
 You will need a couple of things to complete this project, the print takes about 5 hours so this can reasonably be completed in a day.
 The hardware is easy enough to acquire but the proprietary-ish internal sATA connector that Intel uses is somewhat hard to find.
+Obviously this is a modification to the original device, so the Kensington lock is no longer usable (unless added it to the .stl and 3d metal sintered); also this probably voids your warranty.
+If you break your device, this is on you, I am not responsible for it; if you don't understand the directions or any part of this upgrade then don't do it.

 PARTS LIST:
 1. 4x's 20mm M3 standoffs